 An Employer’s Guide for Supporting Workplace Mental Health

-It is an employer’s responsibility to care for the wellbeing of their employees.
-However, employers are not always aware of where to start in promoting mental health in the workplace.
-This guide is intended to walk you through tips and resources to understand more about mental health and how as an employer you can work toward supporting your employees from a mental health lens.
+It is an employer’s responsibility to care for the well-being of their employees.
+However, employers are not always sure where to start when it comes to workplace mental health strategies.
+This guide is intended to walk you through tips and resources to understand more about mental health and how, as an employer, you can work toward supporting your employees from a mental health lens.

 How to Recognize and Address Mental Health Issues in Employees